Frequently Asked Questions

 How does the graduate stage work?

 You have to take five graduate courses and write an honors thesis.
-The graduate courses must satisfy the following distributive requirement: at least one from each of the three groups
+At least three graduate courses must come from the list of Basic Examinations courses found at www.cmu.edu/math/grad/phd/requirements.html.

 Since we don't offer all graduate courses every semester, you should plan ahead.